Top recommendations for reducing the impacts of climate change on our health

 - We need to ensure that strategies to tackle the effects of climate change on health are researched, planned and implemented in partnership with the most vulnerable communities.
 This includes creating policies that represent us all and allows for fair and equal participation in the decision-making process.

 - We need to renew commitments to the Paris Agreement – a united global action treaty signed by 196 nations at ‘COP21’ in 2015 – in order to keep global warming under 2 degrees Celsius.
-This week’s COP26 Conference (discover more about COP26 in our recent blog post here) is a crucial opportunity for this action.

 What you can do to help